nesi/hpc_training/_lessons/maui-and-mahuika/01-introduction.md

 #### Main improvements
 * Faster processors compared to those on FitzRoy or Pan
-* GPGPU (General Purpose Graphical Processing Unit) nodes to support science codes and visualisation
+* GPGPU (General Purpose Graphical Processing Unit) nodes to support science codes and visualisation; the Nvidia Tesla P100 GPGPUs are much more powerful compared to Pan
-* A Linux user environment that will make it easier to manage work, develop and run research workloads/jobs, and apply data analytics tools
+* A Linux user environment that will make it easier to manage work, develop and run research workloads/jobs, and apply data analytics tools (compared to FitzRoy)
 * Increased storage capacity and hierarchical storage management to minimise the need to move data between the HPC storage and a user's home institution, and underpin the new interactive data analysis services
 * Vastly increased file system performance, reducing the time spent reading and writing data to the filesystems
 * More advanced feature sets (such as AVX-2 on Broadwell processors, and AVX-512 on Skylake processors) which provide more opportunities to develop faster codes